Rutendra74/AI_Chatbot/README.md

-# 🤖 ContextIQ – AI-powered document intelligence platform using Flask, RAG, FAISS, and secure authentication.
+# 🤖 ContextIQ – AI-powered document intelligence platform using Flask, RAG, FAISS, Docker and secure authentication.

 An AI-powered **Retrieval-Augmented Generation (RAG)** chatbot that allows users to upload PDF documents and ask questions grounded in their